winstonjay/digitalcitizens/_posts/2018-03-21-mark-zuckerberg-personality-insights.md

 <img src="{{ 'assets/imgs/mark-zuckerberg-personality-insights/toshare.png' | absolute_url }}"/>

-As well as summarising the object of the text sample, we can see `I want to share` as key the subject/action of the message.
+As well as summarising the object of the text sample, we can see `I want to share` as key the subject/action.
 This is describing the sematic roles of the document, what about the emotional content?

 <img src="{{ 'assets/imgs/mark-zuckerberg-personality-insights/emotion.png' | absolute_url }}"/>